 SIDEWALK CROUCHES AT HER FEET — VENICE

-Venice is a neighborhood in Los Angeles‘ Westside neighbored by Santa Monica to the north, Mar Vista to the east, Culver City and Del Rey to the southeast, Marina del Rey to the south, and the Pacific Ocean to the west.
-It’s famous for its canals, Muscle Beach, Venice Beach, and Ocean Front Walk — “the Boardwalk.”
+Venice is a neighborhood in Los Angeles‘s Westside.
+It’s neighbored by Santa Monica to the north, Mar Vista to the east, Culver City and Del Rey to the southeast, Marina del Rey to the south, and the Pacific Ocean to the west.
+It’s famous for its canals, Muscle Beach, Venice Beach, and Ocean Front Walk — aka “the Boardwalk.”

-Venice is, racially speaking, moderately diverse for LA: 64% white (mostly Germanic and English), 22% Latino (mostly Mexican) and 5% black.
-However, subculturally speaking, it’s a motley collection full of bikers, chooches, crusties, cyclists, dog-walkers, homeless, jocks, gays, skaters, surfers, stoners, tourists and more.
+Venice is, racially speaking, moderately diverse for Los Angeles: 64% white (primarily Germanic and English), 22% Latino of any race (mostly Mexican), and 5% black.
+However, sub-culturally speaking, it’s a motley collection full of bikers, chooches, crusties, cyclists, dog-walkers, homeless, jocks, gays, skaters, surfers, stoners, tourists, and more.
 I ventured over by myself in the morning and met up with KXLU‘s DJ Ned Learner later.
 It was a gorgeous day, although the air in Venice smelled like a mix of cheap cologne, burning marijuana, fish, sizzling street food, and dog poop.